Out Of The Darkness

 There’s my other amazingly destructive habit as well and that is smoking.
-I used to smoke a lot of cigarettes.
-Due to the fact I had nothing better to do on a day I smoked a lot of them!
+Due to the fact I had nothing better to do on a day I smoked a lot of cigarettes!
 Of course I also smoked weed.
 Bongs, blunts, joints, pipes, spliffs, everything basically.
 I had no plans to stop smoking any time soon.

 The reason you should quit smoking has nothing to do with living longer.
 It’s very simple really.
 The reason is improved quality of life.
 Smoking is a nasty habit, not only destroying your body, but also messing up your house.
 Yellow walls and ash and tobacco laying all around.
 You smell like an ashtray everywhere you go.
 You will get yellow fingers sooner or later.
-The longer you smoke the more you look like a crack junkie.
 Your body starts dysfunctioning more and more.
 Then you go to your doctor to ask what’s wrong, they give you some bullshit medication killing you even more and you keep on smoking.
-Nice.

 So what made me quit smoking?
 Simply said: it needed to happen.
 I felt like shit.
 A constant raw feeling in my throat and discomfort around my submandibular glands.
 Shortness of breath.
 Lack of energy.
 One day my left shoulder ached.
 The other day my right flank ached.
 And again another day my left thigh ached.
 A new pain every day.
 Also, I started getting extremely painful bowel cramps.